spatialos/UnrealGDK/SpatialGDK/Documentation/content/get-started/example-project/exampleproject-local-deployment.md

 </br>Your game simulation with its own instance of the SpatialOS Runtime, runs on your development machine.
 You can run multiple clients in a local deployment - they are useful for fast development iteration.
 [block:html]
 {
-  "html": "<button class="collapsible">What is the SpatialOS Runtime?</button>\n\n<div>\n\n\n\nThere is a Runtime instance for every game simulation.
+  "html": "<button class=\"collapsible\">What is the SpatialOS Runtime?</button>\n\n<div>\n\n\n\nThere is a Runtime instance for every game simulation.
 A Runtime instance holds the canononical store of all a game's SpatialOS-relevant object data in the SpatialOS entity database.
 It handles server and client connections, and coordinates each server and client's write and read access to the entity database.\n\n</div>"
 }
 [/block]

 - A **cloud deployment** runs on remote networked nodes.
 A node is a single machine used as server hardware. </br>
 The cloud is where your game simulation runs when you release it, so you always deploy your released game to the cloud but you can also use a cloud deployment during development to share it with test users and run it at scale.
 You share your game with test users through the SpatialOS Launcher.
 (You'll use the Launcher in a later step of this guide.)
-<button class="collapsible">What is the SpatialOS Launcher?</button>
+<button class=\"collapsible\">What is the SpatialOS Launcher?</button>
 <div>

 The Launcher is a distribution tool which downloads and launches game clients for your deployment.
 You installed the Launcher when you [installed SpatialOS on your machine]({{urlRoot}}/content/get-started/dependencies#step-3-software).
 You access the Launcher from the Console; use it to create a URL to give end-users access to a game client for your game. </br>Find out more in the [glossary]({{urlRoot}}/content/glossary#launcher).